andstatus/game2048/doc/User-Experience.md

 I can share the game via any app that can send a text file, e.g. via email.
 Pressing "Menu" button and then - "Share game".
 Later we can load this text file using "Load game" menu item at any other device, or at this device thus creating a copy of the existing game.

 Share and send via email.
 This is it!
-In order to send to myself I can even not send it - the draft is saved anyway.
+In order to send to myself I don't even need to "Send" it - the draft is saved anyway.

 And now I return to the game...
 Now we can, for example, switch from current Dark theme to the Light theme.
 Menu -> Switch theme.